renovatebot/renovate/docs/usage/examples/self-hosting.md

 The following example uses the Renovate CLI tool, which you can install by running `npm i -g renovate`.

-If running your own Renovate bot then you will need a user account that Renovate will run as.
+If running your own Renovate bot then you'll need a user account that Renovate will run as.
 We recommend you create and use a dedicated account for the bot, e.g. name it `renovate-bot` if on your own instance.
 Create and save a PAT for this account.